falaimo99/open-voting/website/index.md

 The use of external preprocessed datasets (such as those provided by Sergey Shpilkin) helps mitigate these risks, as they focus on aggregated results and statistical anomalies rather than individual-level data.
 A review of the legal frameworks governing data privacy in both Italy (GDPR compliance) and Russia (Federal Law No. 152-FZ) is essential to ensure ethical and lawful data use.

->- Ensure that any personal data in the datasets is anonymized to comply with GDPR regulations.
->- Review the legal frameworks governing data privacy in Italy and Russia.

 **Licensing**:
 The License in Italy is, unexpectedly, not clear.
 The platform we used, the one that provides the general dataset for the elections just labels the collection as “Open Data”, on the other hand with a more accurate research we were able to find another page called “dati.gov.it” that contains Electoral data on the municipality and regional level.
 Each municipality probably released their data in different open data formats on this website, while the eligendo website published the mashup dataset.
 In “dati.gov.it” we’re able to find a page dedicated to the IODL (Italian Open Data License), our datasets are not explicitly released under this license, but we can infer that they probably are if we consider that both websites are part of the Governement web domain.